getzep/zep-python/README.md

 ### How Zep works

-Zep persists and recalls chat histories, and automatically generates summaries and other artifacts from these chat histories.
-It also embeds messages and summaries, enabling you to search Zep for relevant context from past conversations.
-Zep does all of this asyncronously, ensuring these operations don't impact your user's chat experience.
+Zep does all of this asynchronously, ensuring these operations don't impact your user's chat experience.
 Data is persisted to database, allowing you to scale out when growth demands.

 Zep also provides a simple, easy to use abstraction for document vector search called Document Collections.
 This is designed to complement Zep's core memory features, but is not designed to be a general purpose vector database.